-Episode 13 of the I Am Multicultural Podcast is the story of a blonde American third culture kid Nathan Holritz, who wanted to belong in a place where no one looked like him and how he learned to relate to others while in Japan.
+Episode 13 of the I Am Multicultural Podcast is the story of a blond American third culture kid Nathan Holritz, who wanted to belong in a place where no one looked like him and how he learned to relate to others while in Japan.

 The Holritz family moved south to the island of Kyushu and a city (and its suburbs) called Kagoshima.

-Nathan Holritz with the Japanese junior high soccer team where he was given a hard time because he didn’t yet have a strong soccer skills.
+Nathan Holritz with the Japanese junior high soccer team where he was given a hard time because he didn’t yet have strong soccer skills.

 Learn more about Nathan Holritz:

-- Owner at Photographer’s Edit
+- CEO at Photographer’s Edit